HNash/dotfiles/readme.md

 <ul>
 <li>Put .config/eww/scripts/lock.sh in /usr/bin/</li>
 <li>bspwm turns on tap to click using my specific touchpad ID.
 See .config/bspwm/bspwmrc for more information.</li>
+<li>The same is true for the touchpad toggle function in .config/eww/scripts/toggles, which is used by the sidebar touchpad toggle button.</li>
 <li>The scratchpad script in .local/scripts uses kitty and requires xdotool.
 Another terminal can used.</li>
+<li>The weather section in the sidebar uses OpenWeatherMap's API.
+Get your key <a href="https://openweathermap.org/api">here</a> and put it in .config/eww/scripts/weather_info along with your city's ID.</li>
+<li>This is set up for a laptop.
+If the laptop is connected to HDMI, bspwm will set up 5 workspaces and mirror screens, otherwise, it will set up 5 workspaces on the laptop screen.
+To change this, edit the bspwmrc.</li>
 </ul>

 <h2>Dependencies</h2>